 Mediterranean diet includes drinking a lot of water.

-Fruits, legumes, nuts, vegetables, cheese, yoghurt and olive oil are included in daily diet.
+Fruits, legumes, nuts, vegetables, cheese, yogurt, and olive oil are included in the daily diet.

 Sweets eggs poultry is allowed on a weekly basis.